-As a freelancer, there are a huge range of projects you might choose to work on.
+As a freelancer, there are a huge number of projects you might choose to work on.
 For instance, you could:

-- Write blog posts on almost any topic imaginable. - Write magazine articles again, there are a huge number of different markets for these, covering all the topics you can think of (and probably a few you'd never even imagine). - Write sales copy for web pages, printed letters or brochures, or advertisements.
-(This is often called "copywriting".)

-• Write books (of any length) - potentially under your own name but most likely as a ghost writer.
+- Write blog posts on almost any topic imaginable, in a wide variety of styles. - Write magazine articles again, there are loads of different markets for these, covering all the topics you can think of (and more...!) - Write sales copy for web pages, printed letters or brochures, or advertisements.
+(This is often called "copywriting".) - Write books (of any length) probably as a ghostwriter, though also potentially under your own name.